ptrdung/priorart_p/README.md

 # Patent Seed Keyword Extraction System

-A system implementing a 4-step methodology with reflection and human-in-the-loop to extract seed keywords from technical/patent documents using LangChain, LangGraph and Ollama.
+A simplified system implementing a 3-step methodology with human-in-the-loop to extract seed keywords from technical/patent documents using LangChain, LangGraph and Ollama.

 ## 🏗️ Architecture

 - **LangChain**: LLM integration and prompt processing
-- **LangGraph**: Workflow with reflection and human-in-the-loop
+- **LangGraph**: Simplified workflow with human-in-the-loop
-- **Ollama**: Local LLM (Qwen2.5:0.5b-instruct)
+- **Ollama**: Local LLM (Qwen2.5:32b-instruct)
 - **Pydantic**: Data validation and structure

 ## 📦 Installation